bevyengine/bevy/release-content/release-notes/event_split.md

 In summary:

-- Need a basic event you can trigger and observe?
-Derive `Event`!
+- Need an event you can trigger and observe?
+Derive `BroadcastEvent`!
 - Need the observer event to be targeted at an entity?
 Derive `EntityEvent`!
 - Need the event to be buffered and support the `EventReader`/`EventWriter` API?
 Derive `BufferedEvent`!